-On September 20, 2018, ATIF HK acquired and started operating CNNM, a news and media platform based in Hong Kong.
+On September 20, 2018, ATIFL HK acquired and started operating CNNM, a news and media platform based in Hong Kong.

 Pursuant to PRC law, each entity formed under PRC law shall have a business scope as submitted to the Administration of Industry and Commerce or its local counterpart.
 Depending on the particular business scopes, approval by the relevant competent regulatory agencies may be required prior to commencement of business operations.
 WFOE's business scope is to primarily engage in investment consulting, business management consulting, corporate image engineering, and communication product development.
 Since the sole business of WFOE is to provide Qianhai with technical support, consulting services and other management services relating to its day-to-day business operations and management in exchange for a service fee approximately equal to Qianhai's net income after the deduction of the required PRC statutory reserve, such business scope is appropriate under PRC law.
-Qianhai, on the other hand, is also able to, pursuant to its business scope, provide financial consulting businesses.
-Qianhai is approved by the competent regulatory body in Shenzhen that regulates financial consulting businesses, to engage in financial consulting business operations.
+Qianhai, on the other hand, is also able to, pursuant to its business scope, provide financial consulting businesses, to engage in financial consulting business operations.